Saturday, 23rd February 2019.

 Entries will open for the 2019 Old Ghost Ultra on Friday June 1st at 7pm (NZST).

 The 2019 race field will be limited to 250 competitors.
-This is to ensure we achieve our desired outcomes and provide you with an outstanding experience.

 Sign up to our mailing list if you wish to keep in touch with updates.